anika-dot/Trackmodul_SS26_Skripts/README.md

 # Trackmodul_SS26_Skripts

 A Python-based automation system for coordinating two Dobot robotic arms in a sorting and handling workflow using MQTT messaging protocol.
-The setup contains a RaspberryPi, two Dobot Magician, a conveyor belt, a light barrier and a color sensor.
+The setup contains a RaspberryPi, two Dobot Magician robots, a conveyor belt, a light barrier, and a color sensor.

 ## 💡 Overview